wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-bi/design-model-power-bi/includes/9-lab.md

 	Widen the table visual to reveal all data.

 1. It's now possible to visualize sales and targets---but take care, for two reasons.
-First, there is no filter on a time period, and so targets also including future target values.
+First, there is no filter on a time period, and so targets also include future target values.
 Second, targets are not additive, and so the total should not be displayed.
 They can either disabled by using a visual formatting property or removed by using calculation logic.
 You'll write a target measure in **Lab 06B** that will return BLANK when more than one salesperson is filtered.